hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 #### Architecture of convnets in general

-In many ways, CNNs are much the same as the ordinary (fully-connected) neural networks that we've seen so far.
-They're a collection neurons arranged into layers that each perform a linear map followed (potentially) by a nonlinear activation.
-As the input goes through these layers, it is sequentially transformed into a representation that makes it suitable to the problem at hand (image classification).
-As before, the whole network still represents a single score function that's passed to a loss function to evaluate how well it's doing.

-The things that make CNNs special are:

-1. Instead of dealing with the input data (and arranging intermediate layers of neurons) as linear arrays, they deal with information as 3D volumes (with width, height and depth).

-2. Neurons in one layer only connect to a small portion of the previous layer (as opposed to *every* neuron in the previous layer as in the case of fully-connected networks).

-3. Neurons in a given layer *share their weights*.

-Such an architecture allows CNN to retain a lot of the structure that's inherent to image data (the spatial arrangement of pixels, the fact that pixels nearby share context) and prevents the number of model parameters from growing too unwieldy, even as we introduce additional layers.
-This makes them more efficient to implement and greatly reduces memory requirements when compared to standard neural networks.
+Convnets are very similar to fully-connected neural networks in that they're made up of neurons arranged in layers and they have learnable weights and biases.
+Each neuron receives some inputs, does a linear map and optionally follows it with a nonlinear activation.
+The whole network still expresses a single score function: from the raw image pixels on one end to class scores at the other.

+The thing that makes convnets special is that they make the explicit assumptions on the structure of the input, in our case images, that allow them to encode certain nice properties in their architecture.
+These choices make them efficient to implement and vastly reduce the amount of parameters in the network as we'll soon see.

 TODO: Figure of the differences between standard and convolutional neural networks.

-In addition to the standard *fully-connected* (FC) layer and the *ReLU layer* we've already seen, CNNs are additionally made up of the following kinds of layers.
-Each layer of units can be understood as a collection of image filters, each of which extracts a certain feature from the input image.
+Instead of dealing with the input data (and arranging intermediate layers of neurons) as linear arrays, they deal with information as 3D volumes (with width, height and depth). i.e. Every layer takes as input a 3D volume of numbers and outputs a 3D volume of numbers.
+What one imagines as a 2D input image ($W \times H$) gets transformed into 3D by introducing the colour depth as the third dimension ($W \times H
+\times d$).
+(Recall that this for the MNIST digit data would be 1 because it's greyscale, but for a colour RGB image the depth would be 3.)
+Similarly what one might imagine as a linear output of length $C$ is actually represented as $1 \times 1 \times C$.

+Convnets do this with the help of two different layer types.

 ##### Convolutional (Conv) layer

-TODO:

-- Write this section introducing spatial intuition and parameters (depth, stride and zero-padding).
-- Parameter sharing greatly reduces the number of parameters we're dealing with.
-- Work in animation GIF from 231n notes.
+TODO: Introduce animation from 231n notes.

-The first is the convolution layer.
+The first is the *convolution (Conv) layer*.

-You can think of this conv layer as a set of learnable filters.
+You can think of a conv layer as a set of learnable filters.
 Let's say we have K such filters.
 Each filter is small spatially, with an extent denoted by F, but extends to the depth of its input. e.g. A typical filter might be 3x3x3 (F = 3 pixels wide and high, and 3 from the depth of the input 3-channel colour image).
 Now we slide (or convolve, which is where this layer gets its name from) this filter set over the input volume (with a stride S).
 (This input can be spatially padded with 0s as needed (P) for controlling output spatial dimensions.)
 As we slide, each filter computes a sort of volumetric dot product with the input to produce a 2D output, and when we stack these across all the filters we have in our set, we get a 3D output volume.

 This is going to take you a bit of time to think about and process, but the idea is quite simple when you get it.